 Your migration date will be set in partnership with your department and Wharton Computing, and there's nothing you need to do before the migration day.
 On the day of migration, here's what will happen:

-- A technician will replace your old handset with a new Polycom VVX401 desktop handset.
+- Phones Replaced.
+A technician will replace your old handset with a new Polycom VVX401 desktop handset.

-- Your PennNet Phone number will be migrated to your new PennFlex Phone line.
+- Number Migrated.
+Your PennNet Phone number will be migrated to your new PennFlex Phone line.
 This takes about an hour, and your phone number will be unavailable during this time .

-- Many, but not all, of the settings from your PennNet Phone will migrate automatically to your PennFlex Phone.
-Please note that the following will not be migrated:
+- Some (not all) Settings Migrated.
+Many, but not all, of the settings from your PennNet Phone will migrate automatically to your PennFlex Phone.
+Please note that the following will NOT migrate:

 - Voicemail Messages - You can download a backup of your PennNet Phone greetings and messages beginning on the day of your migration.